 To make a muscle stronger, you have to exercise that muscle vigorously enough to feel burning in your muscle and damage muscle fibers.
 Then, when the muscle heals, it is bigger and stronger.
 Theoretically, damage to cells anywhere in your body turns on your immune system and therefore can cause inflammation, but most studies show that exercise helps to prevent or reduce overall inflammation.

 Since aging weakens your bones and muscles and increases your risk for breaking bones, every person who can do so safely should try to exercise every day.
 Try to include both activities with continuous motion and exercises against resistance in your program.
 Continuous endurance exercise such as biking, running, and swimming strengthen primarily your heart, while weight lifting strengthens primarily your skeletal muscles and bones.

-If you are not already doing strength-training exercise, first check with your doctor to make sure you do not have any condition that may be harmed by exercise.
+If you are not already doing strength-training exercise, first check with your doctor to make sure you do not have any condition that may be harmed by exercise (for example, exercise can cause a heart attack in people who have unstable plaques in their arteries).
 Then join a gym and ask for instructions on how to use the weight-training machines (Nautilus and similar brands).
 Used properly, these machines will guide your body to use the correct form and help to prevent injuries as you move weights that match your level of strength.
-Resistance exercise can increase muscle size and strength in older people (Med Sci Sports Exerc, 2011;43 (2):249-58), but with aging you need to work longer to gain the amount of strength that a younger person would get with the same program (Med Sci Sports Exerc, 2011;43(2):249-58).
-Since lifting lighter weights many times is less likely to cause injuries, I recommend lifting lighter weights with more repetitions.
+If you are not comfortable with going to a gym, consider setting up a resistance exercise program at home.
+See Resistance Exercise You Can Do at Home.
+I recommend that you hire a knowledgeable personal trainer at least for a few sessions to set up your home program and help with choices of equipment.

 • Stop immediately if you feel severe pain or if you have pain that does not go away as soon as you stop lifting the weight.
 Pain in a muscle or tendon is often the first sign of an impending injury.